Medidata Blog

 • Providing a flexible, welcoming experience for all patients, accommodating those who find travel burdensome, and enabling pre-trial engagement by incorporating decentralized clinical trial (DCT) technologies

-• Expanding access to trial opportunities to all potential participants, while expediting recruitment timelines using patient registries and pre-screening technologies
+• Expanding access to trial opportunities to all potential patients, while expediting recruitment timelines using patient registries and pre-screening technologies

 Summary